henry-pan/Mobile-Applications/Messaging/README.md

 # Messaging
 ### Author: Henry Pan

-Communicate with other nearby users.
+Communicate anonymously with other nearby users.

 Enter a nickname and turn on Location and you will be able to chat with people 100 meters around you.